omegaml/omegaml/docs/source/guide/advanced/integration/buckets.rst

 Working with Contexts
 ---------------------

-omega|ml contexts are created by calling the :code:`om.setup()` function, returning a configured :code:`Omega()` instance:
+omega-ml contexts are created by calling the :code:`om.setup()` function, returning a configured :code:`Omega()` instance:

 .. code::